shivamvijaywargi/Arceus-Dark-Theme/README.md

 After making it I thought why not publish it to marketplace, maybe someone might find this usefull.

-#### Note: This theme is made keeping HTML, CSS, JS and TS in mind as I mostly use only these languages only
+#### Note: This theme is made keeping HTML, CSS, JS and TS in mind as I mostly use these languages only

 #### If you'd want this theme to work for other languages feel free to make PRs, I'd be more than happy to merge 'em